 The curriculum is structured to build upon prior learning as well as provide new learning opportunities.
 Our knowledge-engaged curriculum means that our children learn skills alongside knowledge, ensuring that both are explicitly developed.
 It builds on children's development and understanding whilst encouraging them to question the world around them.
 The aim of our curriculum is to enrich every child's experience by creating an environment where they are motivated to achieve endless possibilities.
-Their learning is carefully planned through an adapted scheme based on the Cornerstones curriculum.
-Leaders and teachers have adapted accordingly to ensure that it meets the needs of our children.
+Their learning is carefully planned through the Cornerstones curriculum, whilst our teacher's will adapt accordingly to ensure that it meets their needs.
 Our curriculum prepares our learners with the essential knowledge and skills whilst helping nurture curiosity about the world around them.
 Through our curriculum, we intend to teach key concepts within geography progressively, building upon previous knowledge within a context based framework such as through projects.